Friedrich Wilhelm Albrecht: Life in the Northern Territory

-Albrecht reached Hermannsburg on 16 April 1926 where he was the replacement for Carl Strehlow who had died unexpectedly in October 1922.
+Albrecht reached Hermannsburg on 16 April 1926 where he was the replacement for Carl Strehlow who died unexpectedly in October 1922.
 Gerhardt Johannsen delivered the couple to the mission, driving them from Oodnadatta, via Alice Springs.

-Albrecht's first priority after arriving at the mission was to learn Arrernte and he was assisted in this by Moses Tjalkabota Uraikuria, an Arrernte man of high degree and Christian evangelist, who served as a teacher and guide to the missionaries at Hermannsburg (and T.G.H.
-Strehlow).
-After achieving language sufficiency Albrecht would continue work on translating the bible, delivering sermons and training Aboriginal evangelists.
+Albrecht's first priority after arriving at the mission was to learn Arrernte and he was assisted in this by Moses Tjalkabota Uraikuria, an Arrernte man of high degree and Christian evangelist, who served as a teacher and guide to the missionaries at Hermannsburg (and T. G. H. Strehlow).
+After achieving language sufficiency Albrecht continued work on translating the Bible, delivering sermons and training Aboriginal evangelists.

-Albrecht arrived in Hermannsburg during a period of extreme drought and there had already been thoughts of closure; between 1926 - 1929 it is recorded that 41 of the 51 children born at the mission died and this ill health also affected Albrecht's family with his infant daughter Helene weighing less at four then she had at two.
+Albrecht arrived in Hermannsburg during a period of extreme drought and there had already been thoughts of closure; between 1926 and 1929 it is recorded that 41 of the 51 children born at the mission died and this ill health also affected Albrecht's family with his infant daughter Helene weighing less at four then she had at two.
 Adults were also affected with some deaths from scurvy and general ill health, primarily from eczema, kidney disease and tuberculosis.
 Spurned on by this tragedy Albrecht advocated for the construction of the Kuprilya Springs Pipeline, which the Lutheran Mission Board refused to support, and he ultimately received the funds required from artists Jessie Traill and Una and Violet Teague.
 The completion of this pipeline, and the associated fresh fruit and vegetables they were able to grow, infant mortality decreased significantly.
 Albrecht later lamented:

 Albrecht had a deep respect for Aboriginal spirituality but he saw no way to reconcile it with Christian faith.
-Because of these views Albrecht removed and disposed of the Tjurunga in the sacred Manangananga Cave; Carl Strehlow, who shared Albrecht's beliefs had always acknowledged the importance of this site and the sacred objects and had left it untouched.
+Because of these views Albrecht removed and disposed of the Tjurunga in the sacred Manangananga Cave; unlike Albrecht, Carl Strehlow had always acknowledged the importance of this site and the sacred objects, and had left it untouched.

 Despite this Albrecht is remembered as an advocate for Aboriginal people, who was concerned for their material and social welfare.
 A part of this in action was his work with Charles Duguid and T.G.H Strehlow to establish Aboriginal settlements like Areyonga and Yuendumu.
 He was also instrumental in establishing the arts and crafts industry in Hermannsburg as a way for the community to make money, especially when tourists began arriving in the 1930s.
 He also encouraged Albert Namatjira who he helped sell his paintings.
-Albrecht also operated the mission as a working cattle station and established a tannery; the hides of which were used for leather-work products.
+Additionally Albrecht operated the mission as a working cattle station and established a tannery; the hides of which were used for leather-work products.

-In 1952 Albrecht and his family moved to Alice Springs following his wife, Minna, experiencing regular ill health.
+In 1952 Albrecht and his family (3 sons and 2 daughters) moved to Alice Springs following his wife, Minna, experiencing regular ill health.
 Albrecht continued his work as a pastor in Alice Springs until his retirement in 1962.

 In 1958 he was appointed MBE.